Who killed the McStays? New revelations in case of family found in shallow graves

 “It’s not all as simple as it seems; I think that’s the point of the show,” Mr Fitzpatrick tells The Independent.
 “You weren’t allowed to bring in other suspects in court, in trial; in the show, we are ...
 I think it’s fair to say the show looks at other suspects, and it’s fair to say that, towards the end of the show, we will confront some of them.”

-The seven-episode Two Shallow Graves premieres Sunday on Investigation Discovery and will be available to stream on discovery+.
+The seven-episode Two Shallow Graves premieres Sunday at 9/8c on Investigation Discovery and will be available to stream on discovery+.

 Register for free to continue reading